astonvilla.wtf

 Greetings,

 Welcome to the latest edition of the AVWTF newsletter.
-Over the previous editions of the newsletter, I’ve given you the heads-up on several mooted changes to Villa Park that are on the horizon - from Rail seat placement to frictionless kiosks - and this week, I got some updates on the progress on some of these things.
+Over the previous editions, I’ve given you the heads-up on several mooted changes to Villa Park, ranging from rail seat placement to frictionless kiosks.
+This week, I’ve got some updates on the progress on some of these initiatives.

-None of this info has anything to do with the recent Q & A Villa CEO Christian Purslow did with the Villa Trust.
-From what Chris Budd, who was present, said on the latest My Old Man Said podcast episode, it seems what was said there, has been previously covered in this newsletter or already in the public domain.
+None of this info has anything to do with the recent Q & A session that Villa CEO Christian Purslow conducted with the Villa Trust.
+According to Chris Budd, who was present at the session, the topics discussed have either been previously covered in this newsletter or already in the public domain.

 ‘Safe Standing’ Finally Coming to Villa Park

-While I’ve mentioned recent discussions about the installation of rail seatings (aka Safe Standing, as its been called), I’ve had it confirmed on good authority that Aston Villa have consulted the local authority’s Safety Advisory Group regarding the installing of rail seating in both the Upper Doug Ellis and the Upper Holte End.
+While I have previously mentioned the discussions regarding the installation of rail seating (commonly known as Safe Standing), I have received confirmation on good authority that Aston Villa has consulted the local authority's Safety Advisory Group regarding the implementation of rail seating in both the Upper Doug Ellis and Upper Holte End.

-WTF had already cited that Villa had earmarked these two sections for consideration for such standing provisions, so it’s good to see the ball is finally actually rolling on getting them in place at Villa Park.
+AVWTF had already reported that Villa had identified these two sections for consideration for potential standing provisions, so it’s good to see the ball is finally actually rolling on getting them in place at Villa Park.

-If all goes according to plan (and there’s no reason it shouldn’t), the rail seating will time with the beginning of the North Stand rebuild next summer, with Villa Park’s capacity set to be between 32,000 to 34,000 for a period of around 15 to 18 months.
+If all goes according to plan (and there’s no reason it shouldn’t), the rail seating will be in place for next season.

-While there’s still red tape to overcome on the North Stand redevelopment, the building process will begin after the Bruce Springsteen concert and a potential second summer concert - which is yet to be announced yet, but according to my intel, will be the American singer, Pink (P!nk).
+While there’s still red tape to overcome on the North Stand redevelopment, it’s unlikely, considering the current macro economic factors, it will begin straight after the conclusion of the Bruce Springsteen concert.
+A potential second summer concert is in the offing too, which is yet to be announced, but according to my intel, will be the American singer, Pink (P!nk).

 Frictionless Lower Holte Beers

-As I mentioned last month in AVWTF, Villa will be introducing a frictionless kiosk in the Lower Holte End, but now I have a date for you.
-It’s slated to open for the Villa Park clash against Leicester City, currently scheduled for Saturday 4th February.
+As I mentioned last month in AVWTF, Villa will be introducing a frictionless kiosk in the Lower Holte End, and now I have a specific date to share with you.
+The kiosk is set to open for the Villa Park clash against Leicester City, currently scheduled for Saturday 4th February.

 The club will begin work to install the kiosk, which is thought to have cost them in the region of half-a-million pounds, during the World Cup period.
 It’s then expected to take four weeks in the new year to install all the required cameras that are integral to the system.

-The idea of the frictionless Tap & Go kiosk is you scan your bank/credit card to access the kiosk, shop for items (pour your own beer or pick a pre-poured beer) and then have your desired goods tracked and placed into a virtual basket.
+The idea of the frictionless Tap & Go kiosk is you scan your bank or credit card to access the kiosk, shop for items (pour your own beer or choose a pre-poured beer) and then have your desired goods tracked and placed into a virtual basket.

-Apparently, it should take a fan 15 seconds to make such a transaction, compared to the current recorded average of 48 seconds (more like five minutes plus!).
+Apparently, this entire transaction should take a fan 15 seconds, in contrast to the current recorded average of 48 seconds (more like five minutes, plus!).

-The system, as mentioned before, has been up and running at Leicester City’s King Power stadium since the start of this season.
-I’m told it has been well received by Foxes fans, who soon got over the novelty of it, to view it as normality now.
+As mentioned previously, the system has been operational at Leicester City's King Power Stadium since the beginning of this season.
+I have been informed that it has been well received by Foxes fans, who quickly transitioned from considering it a novelty to accepting it as a normal part of their matchday experience.

-The system got its first outing at the King Power in the Liverpool end for the Community Shield final.
+The system had its initial trial in the Liverpool end during the Community Shield final at the King Power Stadium.
 It provided Leicester with a bit a learning curve, as the visitors that day took some liberties.
 Ultimately though, the transgressions of the Liverpool fans allowed certain weaknesses in the system to be ironed out.
-For obvious reasons, it’s certainly seen as something that is more appropriate for home supporters than to have in away ends.
+It is clear that, for obvious reasons, the system is more suitable for home supporters than for implementation in away sections.

 Saints Dropped Catch